arindam31/django-interview-manager/README.md

   - Browser Notifications when a round is scheduled in someone's name.
   - Share Button beside Rating sheet .
 We can launch a modal with multi-selectable users , then send mail with attachment.
   - Auto send Rating Sheet to a selected Users (e.g may be HR).
-  - If a Interview is being created for user , check if previous interview for candidate was closed.
+  - If a Interview is being created for user, check if previous interview for candidate was closed.

-  ### To-Dos:
-  - Migrate to Python 3
+  - Auto send interview reminder email.

+  # Next release plan:
+  - APIs
+  - unittests
+  - coverage